Human Rights in Health and Social Care

 Right to Participate in Decision-Making

-Involving people in healthcare decision-making is fundamentally linked to ethical principles that respect the autonomy and the person’s right to make their own choices.
-Empirical evidence supports the idea that increased involvement in healthcare decision-making care enhances satisfaction with care, irrespective of the choices made or well-being outcomes.
-Shared decision-making using decision aids has consistently received the highest satisfaction ratings, demonstrating that people greatly appreciate being actively involved in their decisions and ongoing support.
+Involving people in healthcare decision-making is fundamentally linked to ethical principles that respect autonomy and the right to make one’s own choices.
+Empirical evidence supports the idea that increased involvement in healthcare decision-making enhances satisfaction with care, irrespective of the choices made or well-being outcomes.
+Shared decision-making using decision aids has consistently received the highest satisfaction ratings, demonstrating that people greatly appreciate being actively involved in their decisions and receiving ongoing support.

 Right to Dignity and Respect

-Planning financial support for discharge starts on admission or before elective procedures, ensuring that people and their families are well-prepared for the transition.
-Personalised care and support plans are used or updated as part of early discharge planning, involving the person receiving care and relevant parties to ensure any change in their needs can be met.
+Financial support for discharge is planned on admission or before elective procedures, ensuring that people and their families are well-prepared for the transition.
+Personalised care and support plans are used or updated as part of early discharge planning, involving the person receiving care and relevant parties to ensure that any change in their needs can be met.

 Multidisciplinary discharge teams and care transfer hubs, comprising professionals from various sectors, work alongside the discharged person and their carer or family to plan the discharge.
 This collaborative approach ensures that all aspects of the person’s needs are addressed, promoting a smooth transition from hospital to home.